 Shannon Hills real estate is some of the most expensive in Arkansas, although Shannon Hills house values don't compare to the most expensive real estate in the U.S.

-Shannon Hills is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Shannon Hills isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Shannon Hills are a mix of both white- and blue-collar jobs.
 Overall, Shannon Hills is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Shannon Hills who work in office and administrative support (26.52%), healthcare (10.53%), and sales jobs (10.48%).

 Also of interest is that Shannon Hills has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Shannon Hills telecommute to their jobs.
-Overall, about 11.46% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.46% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small city, Shannon Hills doesn't have a public transportation system that people use for their commute.
+Shannon Hills is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Shannon Hills rank slightly lower than the national average.
-14.10% of adults 25 and older in Shannon Hills have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Shannon Hills are slightly less educated than the national average of 21.84% for the average city or town: 14.10% of adults in Shannon Hills have a bachelor's degree or advanced degree

 The per capita income in Shannon Hills in 2022 was $35,254, which is wealthy relative to Arkansas, and middle income relative to the rest of the US.
 This equates to an annual income of $141,016 for a family of four.
 However, Shannon Hills contains both very wealthy and poor people as well.